CyberCasquatch/cybercasquatch.github.io/_posts/TidBits/2025-08-31-PhishingLedger.md

 Here it says the domain was registered on the 2nd of August 2025.
 The letter was recieved a week after this registration.
 The letter also indicates a time crunch of the end of August for the target to follow the instructions from the QR code to apply a new security feature called 'Transaction Check'.
-We can update ourselves about it [here](https://www.ledger.com/academy/glossary/transaction-check)
+We can update ourselves about 'Transaction Check' [here](https://www.ledger.com/academy/glossary/transaction-check)

 Next I did a whois lookup on the IP address from ipvoid.com: